Liver Transplant Clinical Trials

 SUMMARY

-Design: Multicenter internal pilot parallel arm randomized controlled trial Study population: Patients with end-stage liver disease undergoing a liver transplantation not meeting any exclusion criteria.
-Primary endpoint: The primary feasibility endpoint is an overall recruitment rate ≥ 4 patients/month across all three participating sites.
-Secondary endpoint: The secondary feasibility endpoints are a protocol adherence \> 90%, a 30-day (or hospital discharge) and 6-month outcome measurement \> 90%, and a mean difference in total intraoperative volume received (crystalloids and colloids combined) \> 1000 ml between groups.
+Design: Multicenter internal pilot parallel arm randomized controlled trial.
+Study population: Patients with end-stage liver disease (ESLD) undergoing a liver transplantation, not meeting any exclusion criteria.
+Primary feasibility endpoint: An overall recruitment rate ≥ 4 patients/month across all four participating sites.
+Secondary feasibility endpoints: A protocol adherence \> 90%, a 30-day (or hospital discharge) and 6-month outcome measurement \> 90%, and a mean difference in total intraoperative volume received (crystalloids and colloids combined) \> 1000 ml between groups.
 Study intervention: Low splanchnic blood volume restrictive fluid management strategy (intervention).
-A phlebotomy, performed prior to dissection and transfused back after graft reperfusion, combined with a hemodynamic goal-directed restrictive fluid management strategy Optimized cardiac-output liberal fluid management strategy (control) A hemodynamic goal-directed liberal fluid management strategy that optimizes cardiac output throughout surgery
+A phlebotomy, performed prior to dissection and transfused back after graft reperfusion, combined with a hemodynamic goal-directed restrictive fluid management strategy.
+Optimized cardiac-output liberal fluid management strategy (control) A hemodynamic goal-directed liberal fluid management strategy that optimizes cardiac output throughout surgery.

 Eligibility